CIA International Student Application Requirements

 Ready to apply?

-For applicants with foreign (non-U.S.) transcripts: We require academic transcripts to be sent to us in English, and SpanTran is our recommended translation service.
+For applicants with foreign (non-U.S.) transcripts: All non-English documents must be accompanied by certified word-for-word English translations, including secondary and post-secondary transcripts.
+SpanTran is our recommended translation service.
 If you need to have your transcript translated into English, you can request their service here: SpanTran Translations Application.
+Or you are free to use another translation company.

 Candidates with postsecondary coursework from an institution outside the United States who wish to be reviewed for transfer credits or who are eligible for one of our bachelor’s degree completion programs must request a course-by-course evaluation from World Education Services Inc. (WES), The Evaluation Company (TEC), or another NACES approved international credential evaluation agency.
 In certain circumstances we may also require course descriptions and/or syllabi.
 Those with coursework in progress must submit final updated official documentation as soon as it becomes available.